Werkov/Werkov.github.io/_drafts/capital.md

 - managers are result and requirement of the scale! what is he getting at with these antagonists?

 > He is at liberty to set the 100 men to work, without letting them co-operate.
-He pays them the value of 100 independent labour-powers, but he does not pay for the combined labour-power of the hundred.
+> He pays them the value of 100 independent labour-powers, but he does not pay
+> for the combined labour-power of the hundred.
-- he has to pay the maagers though
+- he has to pay the managers though

 > Co-operation ever constitutes the fundamental form of the capitalist mode of